Will a car rental make my trip to Darwin more memorable?

 In most instances, car hire agents will give you kilometre restrictions and also will not allow you to drive the Darwin car hire in some areas.

 It is always best to understand the terms and conditions of your rental, before you sign your contract.

 Didgeridu and clap sticks performance at 2013 Nightcliff

 Seabreeze Festival in Darwin, Photo by Owen65

 - You can choose from a number of locations in Darwin including Darwin Airport

 by choosing the airport location in our search box.

-- Once cars get booked out in Darwin, there are no major cities that are close by to choose to collect a vehicle from.
-Therefore, it is important to book our rental car as soon as possible, so you get a great deal, when there are still many cars available.
+- There are no major cities that are close by to choose to collect a vehicle from.
+Therefore, it is important to book our Darwin car rental as soon as possible, so you get a great deal, when there are still many cars available.

 Darwin, situated on the Timor Sea, is the capital city of the Northern Territory, Australia.
 Darwin has a population of approximately 124, 800, making it the largest and most populated city in the Northern Territory yet the least populous of all Australia's capital cities.
 The region has a tropical climate with a wet and a dry season.

 Having grown from a pioneer outpost and a small port into one of Australia's most modern and multicultural cities, its proximity to Asia makes it an important Australian gateway to countries such as Indonesia and East Timor.